Developmental and Social-Emotional Screening Module

 Referral Information - Interagency Early Intervention Committees

-Additional information about IDEA can be found at the following link: http://idea.ed.gov/
+Additional information can be found on the IDEA website.

 |1.||At which ages does the American Academy of Pediatrics recommend developmental screening?|